Located at the very heart of Europe, Prague is the capital of the Czech Republic and is thus easily reached by almost every means of transport.

 There are flights from London, taking 2 hours, and other cities including Manchester and Edinburgh.
 Flights from New York take around 8 hours.

 There are regular direct flights to Prague from the United Kingdom, Ireland, and the USA.
 Connecting flights are available for destinations in Australia, India, Canada, New Zealand, Pakistan, and South Africa.
-Carriers include Aer Lingus Air Transat, Air Canada, British Airways and Czech Airlines.
+Carriers include Aer Lingus, Air Transat, Air Canada, British Airways and Smartwings.

-Reaching Prague by train is ideal for those with more time to spend traveling and who don’t mind lower levels of comfort.
+Reaching Prague by train is ideal for those with more time to spend traveling, for those who enjoy observing the beauty of the landscapes passing by and relaxing at the same time.

 What’s more, you can discover the places that the train passes through on the way.
-For example, several German cities of interest are located en route from London to Prague.
+For example, several French and German cities of interest are located en route from London to Prague.

-International trains arriving in Prague usually stop at the main station ( Praha Hlavní nádraží ), which is located in the city centre and just minutes away from Wenceslas Square.
+International trains arriving in Prague usually stop at the main railway station (Praha Hlavní nádraží), which is located in the city centre and just minutes away from Wenceslas Square.

 If you’re travelling to Prague for a week or more, coach is the cheapest option and you won’t find a lower cost way of getting to the city.

-The London to Prague bus takes 14 hours and a ticket ranges in price from around EUR 50 to EUR 200, depending on how far in advance you book and the season.
+Ticket from London to Prague ranges in price from EUR 80 to EUR 200, depending on how far in advance you book and the season.

 Praha Florenc is the main bus station and serves for domestic and international arrivals and departures, and lies near the historic centre of Prague.

-If you get caught driving on a motorway without a motorway sticker, you’re liable to a fine of CZK 5,000 / approximately EUR 200.
+Don’t get fined!
+If you get caught driving on a motorway without a vignette, you’re liable to a fine of CZK 5 000 / approximately EUR 200.

 Some highway code rules in the Czech Republic: